Station 1: 719-942-3082

 Like SOPs, tracking your efforts isn’t directly tied to your ISO score.
 However, it is tied to being able to prove that score out.

-Keeping track of and reporting on everything your department does will help you prove out your excellence, as arming yourself with solid data always makes for a stronger case.
+Keeping track of and reporting on everything your department does will help you prove your excellence, as arming yourself with solid data always makes for a stronger case.
 The more you can track – from training hours to response times to equipment the better the ISO.